zhenging/art200/notes/06_drawing.md

-## 06 Drawing

-### Materials For Drawing
+### Ch 06 Drawing

-1. *Drawing material* is composed of a pigment (coloring) and a binder (substance that allows it to be shaped).
+_Drawing material_ can be divided into two broad groups: dry media and liquid media.
+Most of today's media are manufacutred, usually by combining powdered _pigment_ (coloring) and a _binder_ (substance that allows it to be shaped).
-2.

 #### Dry Media
 + Graphite
-+ Metalpoint
-Metalpoint, the ancester of the graphite pencil, is an old technique that was especialy popular during the Renaissance.
++ Metalpoint.
+The ancester of the graphite pencil, is an old technique that was especialy popular during the Renaissance.
 + Silverpoint
 + Charcoal
 + Crayon, Pastel, and Chalk